-Mexico currently has approximately 85 million internet users in June of 2017, a number which has increased exponentially since 2015, when the number was around 58 million.
+Mexico currently has approximately 85 million internet users as of June of 2017, a number which has increased exponentially since 2015, when the number was around 58 million.
 Currently, penetration is around 65.3%.
 Mexico has around 76 million social media users, or around 59% of the total population.
 The number of social media users is up 27% since January of 2016.

 Internet users in Mexico are spending an average of 3.5 hours on social networking platforms, a number which is also steadily on the rise.
 In the country, 81% of internet users access the internet daily.